Skip to content

 How Do Calorifiers Work?

-Typical features include factory insulation to reduce heat loss, temperature sensors and safety valves, a drain for maintenance, and sometimes an immersion heater as a backup.
-With heat pumps, coil area matters (lower primary temperatures), so you’ll often see larger coils or twin coil calorifier designs; with solar fluid, a dedicated coil usually sits in the lower half to pre-heat, while the boiler or heat pump easily supplies heat to the upper coil to finish the lift.
+Typical features include insulation to reduce heat loss, temperature sensors and safety valves, a drain for maintenance, and sometimes an immersion heater as a backup.
+With heat pumps, the coil area is important (lower primary temperatures), so you’ll often see larger coils or twin-coil calorifier designs.
+With solar fluid, a dedicated coil usually sits in the lower half to pre-heat, while the boiler or heat pump easily supplies heat to the upper coil.

-Select a capacity based on the genuine peak demands of your site, whether that is morning showers, a leisure centre event, or a ward changeover, and then specify a coil or output capable of restoring the water to its set point efficiently between draw-offs.
-Correct sizing ensures comfort and long-term performance.
+Consider the size and capacity based on the peak demands of your site, whether that is morning showers or a leisure centre event.
+Then specify a coil or output capable of restoring the water to its set point efficiently.
+Ensuring that you’ve opted for the correct size will result in comfort and optimal long-term performance.

 Types of Calorifiers (and where they fit)